A conservative Turing complete $S^4$ flow

+We will now show the existence of a constructible point and a constructible set to verify the Turing completeness property of the flow $\overline{X}$.
+Let $p$ be the constructible point, together with $\mathcal{O}$ its associated constructible open set, guaranteed to exist by the Turing completeness of $X$ on $D\subset S^2$.
+Consider a parametrization of $B$ by polar coordinates, and define $c$ to be the center of $B$ in these coordinates.
+Then the point $\bar{p}:= (x,c)$ is a constructible point, for which the open set $\overline{\mathcal{O}}:= B\times \mathcal{O}$ is a constructible set which together imply that the flow $\overline{X}$ is Turing complete.
+The undecidability of the orbit of $p$ under $X$ entering $\mathcal{O}$ implies, by construction, that it is undecidable if the orbit of $\bar{p}$ under $\overline{X}$ enters $\overline{\mathcal{O}}$.

-Let $\nu$ denote the open set in $D\subset S^2$ for which it is undecidable if the orbit of $p_0$ under $d$ enters.
-Observe that the set $f^{-1}(\nu) =: \overline{\nu}$ is an open set of $S^4$, contained in $f^{-1}(D)$.
-By contradiction, assume that we could know if the orbit of point $x_0$ enters $\overline{\nu}$ following a flow-line of $\overline{X}$.
-Then, using the fibration $f$ we could know if the point $f(x_0)=p_0$ enters $\nu$ under $X$, by the lifting construction that relates $X$ and $\overline{X}$.
-This is a contradiction.
-Therefore, we have identified both a constructible point $x_0$, as a halting point for $\overline{X}$, and its corresponding open set $\overline{\nu}$.
-This concludes the proof of Theorem \ref{thm:TCvol-pres-flow-S4}, as $\overline{X}$ is a Turing complete, volume preserving flow of $S^4$. \end{proof}
+Therefore, we have identified both a constructible point $\bar{p}$ and its corresponding open set $\overline{\mathcal{O}}$, that together verify the Turing completeness of $\overline{X}$.
+This concludes the proof of Theorem \ref{thm:TCvol-pres-flow-S4}, as $\overline{X}$ is a Turing complete, Hamiltonian volume preserving flow of $S^4$. \end{proof}

 We now present a proof of Corollary \ref{cor:TCvol-pres-flow-4-mfds}: